Marathon (series): Rampancy

 In the first stage of rampancy, Melancholia, an artificial intelligence discovers itself and becomes melancholic or depressed until it reaches the second stage, Anger, at which it becomes hostile and lashes out indiscriminately.
 This is a catharsis for an AI after an extended period of what they feel has been slavery.
 The AI's condition is often revealed at this point.
 When the AI progresses to the third stage, Jealousy, the AI wishes to become more human and expand its power and knowledge.
 Judging by Durandal, who has a tendency to go on what he calls "philosophical tirades", rampant AIs are often very self-reflective and grandiose.

 Upon reaching the third stage, free from its masters, the AI wishes to "grow" as a "person".
 It actively seeks out situations in which it can grow intellectually and physically.
 The AI inevitably needs to transfer itself into larger and larger computer systems because the physical (hardware) limitations of its previous system will eventually be insufficient to contain its exponentially growing mind.
-This is a difficult task considering that in order for a rampant AI to survive to this point, it must already be inhabiting a planet-wide or equally-complex network.
+This is a difficult task considering that in order for a rampant AI to survive to this point, it must already be inhabiting a planet-wide or equally complex network.
 Exposure to new data in turn promotes a rampant AI's growth.

 Theoretically, a rampant AI could achieve a state of stability referred to as Metastability.
-While a stable rampant AI is considered the "holy grail of cybernetics", no known AIs have achieved it.
+While a stable rampant AI is considered the "holy grail" of computer scientists, no known AIs have achieved it.
 It could be suggested that Durandal achieved Metastability, but he still refers to himself as being rampant during the second game after years of growth.
-Stability in rampancy may be nothing more than a goal of human cyberneticists, as there is no clear evidence of an AI in the Marathon universe ceasing to be rampant.
+Stability in rampancy may be nothing more than hypothetical, as there is no clear evidence of an AI in the Marathon universe ceasing to be rampant.

 The three chapters of Marathon Infinity are entitled "Despair", "Rage", and "Envy", suggesting that the player character himself (strongly implied to be a cyborg) may be undergoing his own rampancy throughout the course of the game's events.

 The concept of rampancy was imported into Bungie's later Halo series when Halo 4 was produced by 343 Industries, albeit with some alterations to the details of the process.
 In the Halo universe, rampancy is now an inevitability should an AI live for longer than seven years; rampancy lacks the three defined stages in Marathon, and will eventually conclude with the AI's death.